secluso/secluso/HOW_TO.md

 ```

 At this point, the system is operational.
-Whenever the camera detects motion, the camera hub will record a video and send it to the app.
+Whenever the camera detects an event, the camera hub will record a video and send it to the app.
 Also, in the app, you can livestream the camera.